MohamedEssam9009/Scholar_chat/README.md

 # Scholar Chat

-Welcome to the Scholar Chat!
-This app allows users to register using their names and chat with other users in real-time.
+This Flutter app provides a simple platform for users to register using their name and engage in chat conversations with other users.

 ## Features